Kamran-Afzali/Kamran-Afzali.github.io/_posts/Anomaly_detection.md

 ### Density-Based Approaches

-Density-based methods are another powerful category for anomaly detection.
-These techniques assess the density of data points and flag points in sparse regions as anomalies.

-**Local Outlier Factor (LOF)** is a popular density-based technique available in the `DMwR` package.
+Density-based methods assess the density of data points and flag points in sparse regions as anomalies. **Local Outlier Factor (LOF)** is a popular density-based technique available in the `DMwR` package.
 LOF compares the density of a point to its neighbors, assigning higher anomaly scores to points in sparsely populated regions.
 For datasets with continuous features, **Gaussian Mixture Models (GMM)**, available in the `mclust` package, model the data as a mixture of Gaussian distributions.
 Observations with low probabilities under the fitted model are identified as anomalies.